- I am running out of a disk space on my Mac, and I want to make sure that my virtual machine (VM) doesn't occupy it all.

 In the appeared window walk through each option in the list one-by-one starting from deleting snapshots if there are any.

 Shutting down the suspended virtual machines will also reclaim some disk space.

 Click on Resume button > then shut down all Windows virtual machines through the Start menu button > Power button > Shut Down or by going to Mac menu bar > Actions > Shut Down.

 The third option reclaims space from a currently selected virtual machine.

-Starting with Parallels Desktop 16 you can automate reclaiming disk space back to Mac each time you shut down the virtual machine.
+In Parallels Desktop you can automate reclaiming disk space back to Mac each time you shut down the virtual machine.

-Open virtual machine configuration > General tab and enable Reclaim disk space on shutdown option.
+Open the virtual machine configuration > General tab and enable Reclaim disk space on shutdown option.